 My name is Karine Candice Köng.
 I'm French but my surname has norwegian origins.
-I'm married to a kiwi (not the fruit!) who is the love of my love and we have an amazing, funny, kind and beautiful kid called Mila Sienna
+I'm married to a kiwi (not the fruit!) who is the love of my life and we have an amazing, funny, kind and beautiful kid called Mila Sienna

 WHAT'S YOUR SIGNATURE STYLE